 2 The PAF may also be used in hiring recommendations, merit pay reviews, post-tenure reviews, and for other purposes consistent with university policies.

-Upon request a faculty member shall be provided the opportunity to meet with the appropriate administrator regarding material to be placed in the file to which the faculty member objects.
+Upon request, a faculty member shall be provided the opportunity to meet with the appropriate administrator regarding material to be placed in the file to which the faculty member objects.
 The request to meet shall be made within five (5) days of the receipt of the notification and shall be addressed to the appropriate administrator with a copy to the Provost.
 The meeting shall take place within ten (10) days of the request made by the faculty member.
 This provision shall not apply to material created for the periodic evaluation, nor performance reviews pursuant to Article 15 Evaluation, nor to material referenced in Article 17 Temporary Suspension, nor Article 19 Disciplinary Action of the Collective Bargaining Agreement.

 The appropriate administrator shall consider all information provided by the faculty member concerning the relevancy and accuracy of any material to be placed in the file prior to making a final decision to place material in the file.
 This provision shall not apply to material created for periodic evaluation, nor material referenced in Article 17 Temporary Suspension, nor Article 19 Disciplinary Action of the Collective Bargaining Agreement.